-In 2018, the measured and estimated flow at Station B was 28.3 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
-In 2018 these differences were small and reflect the improved measurements at Station B. In October 2016, Big Bear MWD replaced the weir plate at Station B with a 12-inch v-notch weir to improve the accuracy of the measurements and replaced the communication line between the transducer and the SCADA system.
+In 2019, the measured and estimated flow at Station B was 115.8 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
+In 2019 these differences reflect the side flows that enter Bear Creek between the Dam and Station B during the winter months.
+In the summer and fall months, the differences were small and reflect the improved measurements at Station B. In October 2016, Big Bear MWD replaced the weir plate at Station B with a 12-inch vnotch weir to improve the accuracy of the measurements and replaced the communication line between the transducer and the SCADA system.
 These changes improved the accuracy of the Station B measurements.
 Big Bear MWD is continuing their efforts to improve the reliability and accuracy of the Station B measurements by installing an additional transducer probe and XiO cloud SCADA system.
-The Watermaster Committee will continue to monitor this condition in 2019.
+The Watermaster Committee will continue to monitor this condition in 2020.